 Over four years later, the Justice Department has once again concluded that they could not prove that Carolyn Bryant Donham lied to federal investigators.
 Federal investigators once again have interviewed Carolyn Bryant Donham about her official testimony, but she denied ever recanting her original testimony.
 There is no way for federal investigators to prove the story.
 The truth ultimately lies with Carolyn, though it is fairly well known that she lied during the trial.

 No one has ever been arrested for Emmett Till’s murder, despite both Roy Bryant and J.W.
 Milam admitting to killing Till in an interview with Look magazine in 1956, showing no remorse for their actions.
-Both Roy Bryant and J.W.
-Milam have died, but Carolyn Bryant Donham is still alive.
-This story is still breaking, and a press conference is scheduled with Till’s family to discuss this disappointing outcome.
+Roy Bryant, J.W.
+Milam, and Carolyn Bryant Donham are all dead.